jkenavdekar/LiU-Statistics-and-Machine-Learning/README.md

 ## MSc Statistics and Machine Learning - *Linköping University*

-You can find lab reports and lab content of following courses in this file:
+In this file you can find the lab reports and lab content of the following courses:
 * [Machine Learning](#user-content-732a99---machine-learning--2018fall) / 2018Fall
 * [Bioinformatics](#user-content-732a51---bioinformatics--2018fall) / 2018Fall
 * [Visualization](#user-content-732a98---visualization--2018fall) / 2018Fall